For first time, a Bitcoin is worth more than an ounce of gold

 White, who believes digital forms of currencies are no flash in the pan, said early adopters are driving up the price.
 The number of people using the Bitcoin network has doubled over the last year, he said.

-"Bitcoin has inherit benefits over gold that gold can't compete with," he said.
+"Bitcoin has inherent benefits over gold that gold can't compete with," he said.
 "Bitcoin is not going away.
 This new asset class, which Bitcoin represents the first of, is sticking around."

 Still, White said Thursday's milestone is largely symbolic.
 "The units of measurement are very arbitrary.
 For us, we're focused less on the price, and more on how the fundamentals of the Bitcoin network are doing."